WHARFEDALE LINTON Review: Back to the Future

 WEBSITE wharfedale.co.uk

-So big and heavy is this 18.4kg speaker, that it makes the original feel like a toy – and the real walnut or mahogany veneered cabinet is done to a much higher standard than of yore.
-The grilles are removable, but the speaker sounds better with them in place as they’re specially designed to aid dispersion of the tweeter.
-Interestingly, the speakers are ‘handed’, and should be positioned with the tweeters inwards.
-I can’t overstate how much better made everything feels than its ancestor, so the price of per pair is all the more surprising.
-There’s also an optional pair of dedicated stands (not shown) for per pair, but if you buy both together the total cost is just £.
-Together they look very good, but I’m not totally convinced by the stands’ wood inserts – which look like a bit of an afterthought.
+So big and heavy is this 18.4kg speaker, which makes the original feel like a toy – and the real walnut or mahogany veneered cabinet is done to a much higher standard than yore.
+The grilles are removable, but the speaker sounds better with them in place as they’re specially designed to aid the dispersion of the tweeter.
+Interestingly, the speakers are ‘handed’ and should be positioned with the tweeters inwards.
+I can’t overstate how much better-made everything feels than its ancestor, so the price per pair is all the more surprising.
+There’s also an optional pair of dedicated stands (not shown) per pair, but if you buy both together, the total cost is just £.
+Together, they look very good, but I’m not totally convinced by the stands’ wood inserts – which look like a bit of an afterthought.

 2